Wildblazz/tinder-cloud-gitops/argocd/base/tinder-app/postgres/README.md

 After changing the init.sql file, the changes will not be reflected in the configmap unless it is regenerated.
 Steps:
-* Generate configmap: `kubectl create configmap postgres-init-script --from-file=init.sql --dry-run=client -o yaml > configmap.yaml`
+* Generate configmap: `kubectl create configmap postgres-init-script --from-file=init.sql -n tinder-space --dry-run=client -o yaml > configmap.yaml`
-* Add a namespace to the generated configmap.yaml `metadata` section: `namespace: tinder-space`